Home / FAQs

 Will there be additional compensation for aboveground structures that will be located on landowner property at safety/maintenance locations?

 Yes, negotiations for the placement and compensation for safety/maintenance structures located along the route will be treated separately from negotiations for the easements required for the buried pipeline.
-We will work with landowners to discuss site-specific details that may require special attention during siting of those structures.
+The Alliance will work with landowners to discuss site-specific details that may require special attention during siting of those structures.

 Will landowners be compensated if the pipeline fails at any time during operations and the Alliance has to perform repairs?